slsu0424/COVID19-Drug-Therapies/README.md

     - **Admin Password** for the Synapse Dedicated SQL Pool being deployed.
     - **Prefix ID** to preface the resources with a unique name you can later reference.

-2. Clone or download the repository and navigate to the project's root directory.
+2. Clone or download this repository and navigate to the project's root directory.

     Option 1: In Windows Terminal, clone the GitHub repo: